stephenasuncionDEV/create-typedef-app/README.md

 To extend any prisma models, run `yarn prisma` to generate a new schema.

+> Note: You may need to reload your IDE for changes to occur.

 ## Updating GraphQL Types

 To updated grapql types, run `yarn graphql:compile` or `yarn graphql:watch`.
 Files will get generated to `@/graphql/types`.